-My early years in the healthcare field were shrouded in a belief that there was a right and a wrong path for each patient and with proper intellectual analysis we could guide the patient on the so called “right path”.
+My early years in the healthcare field were shrouded in a belief that there was a “right” and a “wrong” path for each patient and with the proper intellectual analysis we could guide the patient on the so-called “right path”.
 However, my move to the surgical trauma Intensive Care Unit (ICU) began to challenge the tenants of this philosophy.
 Near death patients were an everyday thing and decisions for these patients were more likely to be of an intuitive/feeling nature given the emergent conditions.
-The chosen interventions and outcomes were all to often inexplainable by the rationale mind.
+The chosen interventions and outcomes were all too often inexplainable by the rational mind.
 The pull to do one intervention over another could be likened to the experience of “being in the zone” in sports.
-One was more intuitively led to the action in the fast paced life and death environment of a trauma ICU.
+One was more intuitively led to the action in the fast-paced life and death environment of a trauma ICU.
 The response of a patient was individual and more unpredictable than the traditional cause and effect philosophy that dominates in other less acute areas of care.

 I distinctly remember one patient that had undergone surgery for esophageal cancer.
 The surgeon was one of the few who did this procedure in the country at the time, so people traveled from all over to be in his care.
 This patient was in his late 30’s and was a father of 3 young children.
 He was assigned to me as my primary patient.
 The energy around him was surreal.
 It became clear from the minute he arrived on our floor after his surgery that something was amiss with his recovery.
 The surgeon could not understand it.
 Medically speaking he had no reason not to walk out of the hospital and live “at least another year or so”.
 The imminent death was devastating to this surgeon and he spent much more than his usual amount of time on our floor with the family and the patient.
 If there was no medical reason he was not recovering was he “giving up”?
 How could he give up?
 My time with this man expanded my view of life, death and choice forever.
 He never left the hospital, yet he opened my soul to the deep complexities and power of the human spirit.
 He was a truly beautiful, wise man.
 Words cannot capture this experience, particularly words such as right and wrong.